Odlegly’s crest, made by him

 He’d continue wandering until coming across a large archipelago, eventually settling down as a farmer.
 He formed a good relationship with a city that emerged on his island, whom he’d sell his goods to.
 He didn’t make much noise on these islands, and another great migration forced him to find a new spot to settle down once again, though he quite prefers the grasslands of this new world to the islands of the old.

-Odlegly is often quiet, speaking only when he has something to say.
+Odlegly was often quiet, speaking only when he has something to say.
 He’s cautious about forming friendships given his past experiences, but deep down he knows he wants some people close to him, and perhaps even needs it.
 He hasn’t had a real closeness like he did in his tribe so long ago.

 Even so, he was sometimes an misfit in his own tribe.
 He was the only half elf and most of the others his age were fully human.
 He never viewed himself as superior, however, due to how his tribe operated and the attitude of his father on the whole issue.
 It was from his mother he learned many survival skills, and traditions such as having enough food on your person for at least a day, even during feasts and festivals.